horia141/horia141.github.io/_book_reviews/2022-06-10-the-hard-thing-about-hard-things-review.md

 There is also the classic "Peacetime CEO / Wartime CEO" piece.
 Which splits company "situations" into peacetime (owning the majority of a large market), and wartime (anything).
-These require different leadership skills, and these are mostly exclusive.
+These require different leadership skills, and are mostly exclusive.

 Anyway, this was my bit.
 Go read the book.
 It's well worth it.